 For most visitors to this site, adoption is something that they may never have considered before being confronted with infertility.
 Getting to the point of considering adoption is typically not something that comes quickly or easily; rather, it is a bend in the road that must be traveled by people seeking to build their families.
+Infertile couples or those who struggle with it can find some information here.

 The Birthmother May Change Her Mind

 “Birthmother” is the term used to refer to those who have physically borne children and then released those children to adoption.
 Prior to the legal termination of parental rights, a woman is a mother, and a man is a father.
 An expectant woman is expecting.
-A fact that many prospective adoptive parents fail to realize is that biological fathers, too, have rights in regard to the relinquishment of their children.
+A fact that many prospective adoptive parents fail to realize is that biological fathers, too, have rights regarding the relinquishment of their children.

 Two concepts to be aware of here: consent and revocation.